 Learners need current GRE scores and three letters of recommendation.
 UNC Charlotte recommends that all incoming students possess at least one year of professional nursing practice.

-The University of North Carolina at Charlotte is regionally accredited by the Southern Association of Colleges and Schools.
+University of North Carolina at Charlotte is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

 35. University of South Dakota